Biology 2252 Review Sheet for Test #1 Dr. James Adams

 B- produce antibodies

-These cells are SPECIFIC; with each individual attacking a very specific
+These cells are SPECIFIC; with each individual attacking a very specific invader;

-invader; different invader, different lymphocytes
+different invader, different lymphocytes

 2. Monocytes: become macrophages ("big eaters") upon leaving the bloodstream

-Production (leukopoiesis): in red bone marrow; hormonal control: colony-stimulating
+Production (leukopoiesis): in red bone marrow; hormonal control: colony-stimulating factors (CSFs)

-cytes stored in red bone marrow, short life-spans; agranulocytes in lymphoid tissues,
+bone marrow, short life-spans; agranulocytes in lymphoid tissues, with long life-spans.
+All

-come from them.
+clear whether it is myeloid or lymphoid.
 SEE Fig. 17.11, pg.
 655.

 WBC disorders: Leukemia (cancerous), mononucleosis (viral)